aabbtree77/twinpeekz/README.md

 Deciding on `ref object` vs `object` requires knowledge and discipline.
 See [this AST](https://github.com/mrsekut/monkey-nim/blob/master/src/parser/ast.nim) and notice that `ref object` lurking, definining every tiny node as a reference type.
 Can this be avoided?

-[Rust](https://github.com/Dentrax/Monkey/blob/master/src/ast/ast.rs) introduces similar games where `ref` becomes `&` with some further modalities `&mut`, `&'a`, &'static, Box, Arc, Mutex, Rc, Gc, Ref, RefMut, RefCell.
-This is [tough](https://github.com/pauldix/monkey-rust/issues/2), but unlike Nim, Rust has a bigger community and all of this is discussed, also well absorbed by ChatGTP/DeepSeek.
+[Rust](https://github.com/Dentrax/Monkey/blob/master/src/ast/ast.rs) introduces similar games where `ref` becomes `&` with some further modalities [`&mut`, `&'a`, &'static, Box, Arc, Mutex, Rc, Gc, Ref, RefMut, RefCell](https://glaebhoerl.tumblr.com/rust_closure_types).
+This is [tough](https://github.com/pauldix/monkey-rust/issues/2), but unlike Nim, Rust has a bigger community and all of this is discussed, also absorbed by ChatGTP/DeepSeek.

 [Go](https://github.com/fadion/aria/blob/master/ast/ast.go) is not as good as [F#-Idiomatic](https://github.com/worriedvulkan/monkey-lang/blob/main/Monkey.Interpreter/Ast.fs), but I like Go more than [F#-Non-Idiomatic](https://github.com/ledbutter/FsharpMonkeyInterpreter/blob/master/src/Monkey/Ast.fs).